staticshreyas/Attendance-Portal/README.md

 2. Classrooms

-       - The classroom page displays all the classrooms the teacher has created and displays various stats as displayed below.
+      - the classroom page displays all the classrooms the teacher has created and displays various stats as displayed below.

         ![product](./images/populatedClassrooms.png)